AzimuthLand/OlxScraper/README.md

 # OLX Scraper

-A simple web crawler to get data from OLX's electronics section. it is written in Python Scrapy
+Simple web crawler to get data from OLX's UA land category. it is written in Python Scrapy and fake useragent scrapy added